-The cause of HS skin disease is not known, but it is thought to be related to genetics and hormones.
+The cause of HS skin condition is not known, but it is thought to be related to genetics and hormones.
 The disease is treated with a combination of medications and surgery.
 Some people find relief with lifestyle changes, such as losing weight and avoiding tight clothing.
-HS skin disease can be a debilitating disease, causing significant pain and disability.
+HS skin condition can be a debilitating disease, causing significant pain and disability.
 However, with treatment, most people are able to manage the condition and lead normal lives.

-Hidradenitis Suppurativa Symptoms
+Hidradenitis Suppurativa Symptoms – HS Skin Condition

-The most common symptom of hidradenitis suppurativa is the development of painful, pus-filled lesions in the armpits, groin, and under the breasts.
+The most common symptom of HS is the development of painful, pus-filled lesions in the armpits, groin, and under the breasts.
 These lesions are called abscesses.
 They often occur in areas where there are a lot of sweat glands, such as the armpits and groin.
 The abscesses are usually red, swollen, and tender.
 They can also be itchy.